Jakub21/One-GPU-Passthrough/README.md

 **Report:**

-- Windows booted up but with neither audio nor mouse (interestingly enough even the pointer was also missing)
+- Windows booted up but with neither audio nor mouse (interestingly enough even the pointer was missing)
 - No issues found in Device Manager
 - Back in Debian audio worked but pointing didn't